This page is designed to help you ensure your submission fits the scope of the journal.

 - Case studies

-Below is some further information about how we classify our standard publication types: essays, research papers, and case studies.
+Below is some information about how we classify our standard publication types: essays, research papers, and case studies.

 - Abstracts should be 200 words maximum.